zakqwy/zakqwy.github.io/electronics.md

 This project is still very much in progress.
 The next step is to design a kit that encourages a user to chop _their_ old game controller (XBOX or otherwise) in half, and provides replacement PCBs that mate up with the factory "ergonomics package" from the original device.
 During assembly, the user would customize the exact dimensions of the structure to snugly fit their device.
 Less E-waste, more upcycling, funner mobile gaming.

 [Version One (bodgy)](https://hackaday.io/project/8160-weekend-novelty-projects/log/69162-phonetroller), [Version Two (slightly less bodgy)](https://hackaday.io/project/112177-phonetroller)

+## Illumi-Loupe (2016)

+[img: illumi-loupe 1]

+A simple concept and probably the most useful (or at least the most used) tool I have ever built.
+Copper tape, Kapton, and a bit of solder mashed together with a 10x B&L Hastings triplet, a coin cell, and a few high brightness right angle LEDs.
+Great for examining solder joints on the go!

+[img: illumi-loupe 2]